Cost of Attendance

 In estimating the cost of attendance, we assume a student takes a full course load of 12 or more hours and attends courses during fall and spring semesters.
 Credit hours over 12 within a given semester are free.
 Taking fewer than 12 hours will decrease the estimated cost and taking summer courses will increase the estimated cost.

-The total cost per academic year in tuition and fees is $10,750/year for in-state students and $26,348/year for out-of-state students.
+The total cost per academic year in tuition and fees is $10,970/year for in-state students and $26,958/year for out-of-state students.
 This cost does not include books, housing, food, health insurance, or other miscellaneous expenses.
 The "extras" are estimated to cost roughly $18,000 per academic year.
-As such, the total estimated cost per academic year of living and going to school in Athens, GA is $28,750 for in-state students and $44,348 for out-of-state students.
+As such, the total estimated cost per academic year of living and going to school in Athens, GA is $28,970 for in-state students and $44,958 for out-of-state students.

 Graduate School Awards and Competitions

-There are other awards and competitions offered by the Graduate School that will be announced throughout the year during attendance at UGA.
+Other awards and competitions are offered by the Graduate School throughout the year for students who are already enrolled.
 For details on these awards, please also see the Graduate School's page linked above.

-The Linguistics Program funds its students through teaching assistantships for our introductory Linguistics course, LING2100 The Study of Language.
+The Department of Linguistics funds its students primarily through teaching assistantships for our introductory Linguistics course, LING2100 The Study of Language.
 Being a teaching assistant requires at least 18 hours of graduate credit in Linguistics and a semester-long training course.
-As such, first year students will not be able to receive teaching assistantships through Linguistics for their first semester.
+As such, entering students are normally not eligible to receive a teaching assistantship through Linguistics for their first semester.
 Occasionally students with master's degrees can receive an assistantship for for the second semester of their first year.
 For more information about these assistantships, please see the assistantship page of this website.

-Through the hard work of our faculty members, we are also able to offer teaching assistantships via the Writing Intensive Program for grading certain undergraduate linguistics courses.
-LING3150 Generative Syntax, LING4022 Advanced Phonetics and Phonology, and LING3280 Contrastive Grammar: German - English have each had such TAs in the past few years.
-These assistantships will be granted to those students who perform well in the graduate versions of these courses after their first year and express an early interest to the instructor.
+We are also able to offer teaching assistantships via the Writing Intensive Program (WIP) for grading certain undergraduate linguistics courses that are proposed for this program each year by our faculty members.
+LING 3150 Generative Syntax, LING 4022 Advanced Phonetics and Phonology, and LING 3280 Contrastive Grammar: German - English have received WIP TA-ships in recent years.
+When available, these assistantships are awarded to students who have performed well in the graduate versions of these courses and who have expressed their interest to the instructors, who make recommendations for these awards.

-The normal TAship (instruction of 3 courses per year) qualifies students for a reduced tuition of $25 in addition to a salary for teaching.
+The normal TAships offered through Linguistics (instruction of 3 courses per year) qualify students for a reduced tuition of $25 in addition to a salary for teaching.
 All teaching assistantships require completion of TA training courses and/or apprenticeships, as well as a minimum amount of graduate coursework (18 credit hours) in the field.
 As a result, teaching assistantships are not typically available to students in their first year of graduate study.
 However, interested students should plan to take the apprenticeship courses during their first year or risk remaining ineligible in later years.

 Other academic and non-academic departments offer assistantships with the same benefits described above, and our students are welcome to apply to any and all that become available.
 Students are allowed to work in other departments while earning a degree in Linguistics.
 A particularly helpful place for information on potential assistantship funding is the Office of the Vice President for Student Affairs website.